-Boutique firm Ming Architects specialises in luxury, modern homes – and we’re rather taken with their bold lines, elegant minimalism and rich earthy tones.
-Founder Tan Cher Ming brings a particular focus to the holistic design of each property, in close consultation with the owner, to ensure a seamless transition from exterior to interior.
+Ming Architects specialises in contemporary landed homes – such as Chord House, shown above and below – and we’re rather taken with their bold lines, elegant minimalism and rich earthy tones and textures.
+Founder Cher Ming Tan brings a particular focus to the holistic design of each property, in close consultation with the owner, to ensure a seamless transition from exterior to interior.

 Boutique architecture firm Hyla specialises in distinctive, customised homes.
 Principal architect and founder Han Loke Kwang leans on natural materials to create sublime spaces that somehow combine privacy, natural light and openness.